tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Concepts that not derived by composition with other concepts.'
+'Category of Fittness for use concepts that are not derived by composition with other concepts.'

+### Comment

+'Contrast with derived concepts, which are compositions of two or more fundamental concepts.
+See Veiga et al., 2017.
+Derived concepts can be organized by test type into Amendment Concept, Validation Concept, Measurment concept or Issue concept.
+Derived concepts can also be organized by framework layer into Needs Concept, Solutions Concept, and Report Concept.'

 ********************